-Does your child struggle to truly understand math?
-Do they say they understand concepts “for the most part” but frequently struggle with problems?
+Does your child understand math concepts “for the most part” but frequently struggles with solving problems?

 Can they follow along in class but get stuck when working independently?

 Do they encounter problems they aren't prepared for on tests, in spite of studying a lot and feeling well-prepared?

 Many children experience these problem – at all levels of math!

 During our consultations, we meet with students at all math levels, including students taking AP and Honors classes.

 Some get decent (or even really good) grades and can solve many problems.

 Despite that, it doesn’t take more than several minutes to find problems they are really confused about, or even have no idea how to solve.